JirapaPipatS5155171-1701QCA/1701QCA-Assessment-1/experiments/experiments.md

 How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.

 This is a great reading for my project.
 When i run into barriers i can test and teast untill i find the issue then move on.
 By doing this i will eventually succseed in my project.
 I also learnt that i can use various way to reach the goal not just one.

+## Process documentation ##

+My guitar project builds with an egg panel, cardboard, masking tape, crocodile clip, and aluminium foil.
+I used the egg panel as a body of the guitar and cut it into half and put it together as a long shape guitar.
+The cardboard, i used ot to build the guitar holder.
+I cut it into rectangle shape and roll up like a handle.
+After finish with those process I used a masking tape tu glue it as a one piece of work. the reason I chose to use the egg panel because I want to build a new shape of the guitar and it seems to be an interesting style and easy to build.
+In the one with a piezo buzzer experiment, I used a crocodile clip to join the BBC microbit and Piezo element buzzer to make the sound.
+However, I found out that aluminium can be used to make the sound as well so, I avoid using a crocodile clip and use aluminium instead.